 engages and disengages the fan blade via a temperature sensor at the center of

-the clutch.
-When this component goes bad it fails to "lock up" which diminishes
+fan clutch goes bad it fails to "lock up" which diminishes

-the fan blade performance causing the engine to overheat by allowing the blade to freewheel.
+the fan blade performance causing the engine to overheat by allowing the blade to freewheel

+and not pull air through the radiator.
 When the engine is hot this clutch should

-engage being followed by a roaring sound as the fan starts to work.
+engage which is followed by a roaring sound as the fan starts to work.
 If the engine is hot and you can see the blade freewheeling

 the clutch fan has gone bad and needs replacement.

-The thermostat will not allow the coolant to flow into the
+engine thermostat will not allow the coolant to flow into the

 radiator when the engine is cold.
-When the thermostat goes bad it will do so by sticking closed.
+When the thermostat goes bad it can do so by sticking closed.
 This means the

 failure occurs the engine will overheat rapidly usually within the first fifteen